qvl/sleepto/readme.md

 ## Use as Go package

-From another Go program you can directly use the `runat` sub-package.
+From another Go program you can directly use the `sleepto` sub-package.
-Have a look at the [GoDoc](https://godoc.org/qvl.io/runat/runat).
+Have a look at the [GoDoc](https://godoc.org/qvl.io/sleepto/sleepto).

 ## Development

-Make sure to use `gofmt` and create a [Pull Request](https://github.com/qvl/runat/pulls).
+Make sure to use `gofmt` and create a [Pull Request](https://github.com/qvl/sleepto/pulls).

 ### Releasing